Infinite Undiscovery: Development

 Infinite Undiscovery was announced in September 2006 by Famitsu.
-Initially it was believed that Microsoft would publish the game, but at TGS 2007, Hajime Kojima and Hiroshi Ogawa stated that Square Enix would take over publishing duties because they have more "know-how" with RPGs.
+Initially it was believed that Microsoft Game Studios Japan would develop and publish the game, but at TGS 2007, Hajime Kojima and Hiroshi Ogawa stated that Square Enix would take over publishing duties because they have more "know-how" with RPGs.
 However, since Microsoft was the original publisher, it holds the trademark for the game and shares the copyright with Square Enix.

 According to tri-Ace co-founder and R&D programmer Yoshiharu Gotanda, the game is set to contain 10 years' worth of ideas that can finally be realized with the Xbox 360, and with it, role-playing video games "will undergo a true evolution." tri-Ace wished to achieve this by putting the player through "situational battles" that would lead to "unknown discoveries" and cause permanent changes to the world.

 The game was directed by Hiroshi Ogawa and produced by Hajime Kojima, both of whom are also credited in the tri-Ace titles Star Ocean: Till the End of Time and Valkyrie Profile: Lenneth. tri-Ace president Yoshiharu Gotanda signed on as the game's lead programmer.
 Scenario was handled by ORG Ltd., including Ryo Mizuno and Shoji Gatoh.
 The game's characters were designed by Yukihiro Kajimoto.

 The English dub was the first title released from New Generation Pictures's Shanghai Studios.
 As such it features voice actors from Texas and Los Angeles, as well as a large helping of new talent from Shanghai.